 Early History of the Kearley family

-Another 173 words (12 lines of text) covering the years 121 and 1210 are included under the topic Early Kearley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kearley research.
+Another 87 words (6 lines of text) covering the years 121 and 1210 are included under the topic Early Kearley History in all our PDF Extended History products and printed products wherever possible.

 Kearley Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Kearley has been recorded under many different variations, including Kearsley, Kearsey, Keasley, Kersley and others.